brodheadw/oreacle-bot/IMPROVEMENTS.md

 ## 🎉 Project Status: PRODUCTION READY

-The oreacle-bot has been successfully transformed from a simple script collection into a **professional Python package** with:
+The oreaclebot has been successfully transformed from a simple script collection into a **professional Python package** with:

 - ✅ **32 passing tests** including real API integration
 - ✅ **Real trading functionality** verified with live trades